-What are “conditions”?
+What are the workflow conditions?

 Explanation of each offered condition.

-What are “conditions":
+What are conditions:

 On the left side, a menu will be displayed.
-Click on the dropdown box in order to select a condition.
+Click the dropdown box in order to select a condition.

 Once selecting your condition, set your own values and set up your rule.

-For example: If the total order value is greater than $250, proceed to the next action.
+For example: if the total order value is greater than $250, proceed to the next action.

-You can set unlimited conditions in each step!
-So you can custom your rules to your own needs, without creating multiple WorkFlows.
+You can set unlimited conditions in each step.
+So you can custom your rules to your own needs, without creating multiple workflows.

 Once you’ve finished selecting and editing your conditions, you can move forward to choosing an action.

-If you set up multiple conditions in one WorkFlow, make sure that they are set up from the highest to lowest value For example ($1000-> 750 -> 500):
+If you set up multiple conditions in one workflow, make sure that they are set up from the highest to lowest value.
+For example ($1000-> 750 -> 500):